 - January 11, 2016: A JAMA Internal Medicine study finds PPI use is associated with a higher risk of chronic kidney disease.

 - April 2016: A JAMA Neurology study suggests PPI use could increase the risk for dementia.

 - April 16, 2016: A CMAJ Open study finds adults aged 66+ who take PPIs have an increased risk of acute kidney injury and AIN.

 Many medical professionals are now advising patients only to only PPIs when medically necessary and to not rely on them for long periods of time.
 Speak with your doctor about the risks of taking these medications, and explore any alternatives.
 Non-drug treatments for symptoms include the following:

 - Avoiding food and alcohol within three hours of bedtime

 - Avoiding drugs that induce the cause (i.e. Aspirin, Motrin and other NSAIDS)

 - Consuming foods that won’t trigger heartburn

 Current Status of Litigation

 Manufacturers have spent billions of dollars marketing these PPIs- the most profitable drug in history.
-While no lawsuits have been filed, the potential for future litigation remains.
 The Ruth Law Team is dedicated to keeping the public informed about the risks associated with using these drugs.
 For more than 35 years, we have been fighting to hold pharmaceutical companies accountable for the safety of consumers.
 If you or a loved one has developed kidney disease, renal failure or other kidney damage after taking PPIs, please call The Ruth Law Team at 1-888-Steve-Ruth.